mdsauce/nethelp/README.md

 ```

 ### Downloading and using
-Download the binary for your operating system at https://github.com/mdsauce/nethelp/releases.
+Download the binary for your operating system from [this repository's releases section](https://github.com/mdsauce/nethelp/releases).
 You may get a `permission denied` type error if you try and run without the `chmod` step.
 On Mac and Linux make this file executable by running `$ chmod 755`.
 For example on a Linux machine:
 ```
 $ cd ~/Downloads/nethelp-linux
 $ chmod 755 nethelp